SasView/sasview.github.io/faq.md

 ### What is the scale parameter in models?

-*   If your I(Q) data is in absolute units (/cm) and on an absolute scale (ie, the I(Q) values have been calibrated against a standard) the scale parameter will be equal to the volume fraction.
+*   If your I(Q) data is in absolute units (/cm) and on an absolute scale (ie, the I(Q) values have been calibrated against a standard) the _scale_ parameter will be equal to the volume fraction.
 In all other instances the scale factor will be a number proportional to the volume fraction.
-Some models have both volume fraction and scale parameters.
+Some models, for example, those incorporating a structure factor, have both volume fraction and scale parameters.
 In these models the scale is just a multiplying factor (equal to 1 if the data is in absolute units on an absolute scale).
+*   When model-fitting, do not allow volume fraction and scale parameters to optimize at the same time.
 *   We are aware that some of the model descriptions in the Help documentation are unclear about the meaning of _scale_ and are working to improve the documentation.

 ### How can I put my data on an absolute intensity scale?